 The Future’s Energy

-A revolutionary zero-carbon energy system
+A revolutionary low-carbon energy system

-The Biaco vessel is a novel, low-cost, low-carbon plasma heating system being developed in the UK.
+The Biaco vessel is a novel, low-cost, low-carbon plasma heating system being developed in the UK

-Biaco was founded in 2020 and has grown to a team of 17 people with support of £10m of private investment.
+Biaco was founded in 2020 and has grown to a team of 17 people with support of £10M of private investment

 How does it work?

-The vessel uses chemical reactions to convert electricity and tap water into heat.
 These reactions are caused by a plasma generated in tap water, using both the water itself and minerals and gases dissolved in it.
-The vessel produces energy efficient heat at temperatures between 70 ℃ to 300 ℃.
+The vessel produces energy efficient heat at temperatures between 70°C to 300°C.

 Is it sustainable?

-Where can the Biaco system be used?
+Where can it be used?

 The Biaco system produces heat at a range of temperatures and produces four times more heat than the electricity consumed.

-Each Biaco vessel produces around 25 kW of heat and multiple vessels can be combined to give higher thermal outputs.
+The system is modular – each vessel produces around 25 kW of heat and multiple vessels can be combined to give higher thermal outputs.
 This means that the technology can be used for a wide range of heating applications.

 As Biaco’s vessel can output thermal energy at a range of temperatures, it is suitable for numerous commercial and industrial applications, including commercial space heating, drying and process heating.
-Biaco’s system is expected to have a lower price and running cost than other sustainable heating systems, and so will provide a cost-effective route to decarbonisation.

-Heating buildings
+Heating Buildings

 Biaco’s system produces heat at the same temperature as a gas boiler with performance that is the same in all weather conditions, and it can be sited inside or outside.
 This means that it can be installed with minimum change to an existing gas heating system.
-Low installation costs, competitive system price and high efficiency mean that the Biaco system cost is expected to be significantly lower than heat pumps.

 Cooling

-The heat generated by the vessel can also be used to provide cooling using a customised ammonia cooling system.
 With development, it will be able to produce cooling down to to -35 °C whilst also producing useful heat which could be used for other purposes.

 Water

 The plasma in the core of the vessel is very hot and extremely reactive, breaking down contaminants in the water, such as chemicals, solids or plastics by upcycling them into output energy.
-In the longer term, Biaco will explore the potential for the system to purify contaminated water to reduce pollution and water usage.

-The plasma in the core of the vessel is very hot and extremely reactive, breaking down adjunts in the water, such as minerals, contaminated chemicals, solids or plastics in the water and upcycling them into output energy.
 In the longer term, Biaco will explore the potential for the system to purify contaminated water to reduce pollution and water usage.

 Markets for our technology